beegee-tokyo/Meshtastic-Sensor-Network/WisMesh-Gateway-Setup-Guide.md

 The Raspberry RP2040 MCU on the RAK11310 does not have WiFi nor BLE connectivity.
 The only way to setup the device is through the Web Client.

+# ⚠️ WARNING
+_**At the time of publishing this guide, the default Meshtastic firmware did not support the RAK13800.
+A merge request to [Add Ethernet RAk13800 support to RAk11310](https://github.com/meshtastic/firmware/pull/5707) was issued.**_

 ----

 ### Connect the device over USB to your computer